 For outsourced accounting ai erp arrangements, Odoo's open codebase creates a structural advantage: the accounting firm can advise on workflow customization without being gated by vendor procurement.
 Any change is a codebase change, not a SuiteApp purchase or an Alliance Partner SOW.
 This matters directly for accounting firms whose clients want AI automation built into their month-end close.
 On Odoo, those workflows are configurable by the advisor without opening a partner ticket.

 Support is not the enterprise SLA structure of a NetSuite contract.
-It is del.ai's managed hosting with on-call support, backed by the open-source safety net.
-If the managed hosting relationship ever changes, there are 50,000 partners globally who can take over the instance.
-The open-source license is the safety net, not the support model.
+It is del.ai's managed hosting with on-call support, backed by the open-source safety net — and del.ai is a 2026-founded company with no completed migrations, which a fractional advisor should say out loud to a client rather than let them discover.
+If the managed hosting relationship ever changes, the Odoo partner network is large enough that another provider can take over the instance.
+The licence and the portable database are the safety net, not the support model.

 These are hard disqualifiers, not vendor disclaimers.
 The fractional's credibility depends on naming them before the client asks.